The Complete Guide to Rohida (Vichitragad) Trek

-If you have never experienced raging winds, Rohida, a fort near Pune, is a must do trek.
-If you are trekking in monsoon, on left side of the ridge you see waterfalls which flow upwards, so fierce is the wind here.
+If you have never experienced raging winds, Rohida, a fort near Pune, is a must-do trek.
+If you are trekking in monsoon, on left side of the ridge you see waterfalls that flow upwards, so fierce is the wind here.

 Along with this, some breath-taking views of the farms and water dams can be seen from the bastions.
 There are a total of six bastions covering the fortification wall.
 All of these are still strong.

 - An easy, day trek from Pune, Rohida can literally sweep you off your feet because of the strong wind here.